Examples¶

 print(mmr.to_short())

-Find all asteroids in the resonance¶
+Find asteroids in a given resonance¶

-mmr = resonances.create_mmr('6J-3S-2')
+mmr = resonances.create_mmr('4J-2S-1')

 df_asteroids = astdys.search_by_axis(mmr.resonant_axis, sigma=0.01)